Is speaking one or two languages at home better when raising bilinguals?

 When parents choose to speak one language at home, all family members use one language.
 In most cases, the language is English, but some families also choose to speak the native language.
 The “one language at home” approach involves using only one language consistently within the household.

-Advantages speaking one language
+Advantages of speaking one language

 When we stick to one language, we provide kids with consistency.
-This consistency provides kids with ongoing practice and focus in one language.
+This consistency offers kids with ongoing practice and focus in one language.
 Overall, language consistency provides a clear linguistic environment for the child.
 This is because the child does not have to switch back and forth between different languages.
 Some say that when a child uses one language at home, it becomes easier to code-switch when interacting outside the home.
 Code-switching is common in multilingual individuals in which a speaker alternates between two or more languages or language varieties within the same conversation, sentence, or phrase.

 Both Languages at Home

 I have met many adults who often share that they are bilingual because their parents wanted them to be bilingual.
-People who have shared that one of both parents spoke to them in their native language from birth to expose them to both languages.
-This is something a monolingual parent is not able to do but it is definitely possible when one of the parents speaks two languages.
+People have shared that one of both parents spoke to them in their native language from birth to expose them to both languages.
+This is something a monolingual parent is not able to do, but it is possible when one of the parents speaks two languages.

 Advantages when both languages are spoken at home